Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 frozen spinach, mayonnaise, sour cream, green onions, water chestnuts, package Knorr vegetable soup mix.

-Sour cream: Full fat will produce a richer dip of course.
+• Sour cream: Full-fat will produce a richer dip.
 To lighten it up, use low-fat sour cream or plain Greek yogurt.

-Water chestnuts: (optional) have almost no taste, but add a wonderful crunchy texture to the dip.
+• Water chestnuts (optional): Adds wonderful crunch without altering flavors.
 They typically come in a can, peeled and sliced, in the canned vegetable section of your grocery store.

-Bread bowl: A bread bowl is optional but a great serving option.
+• Bread bowl (optional): This is a great serving option.
 Use a sturdy bread like pumpernickel bread or sourdough bread.
-You can buy a round or oblong loaf of bread – not sliced.
+Buy an unsliced round or oblong loaf of bread so you can hollow it out for the dip and use the bread pieces for dipping..

-• spices for heat such as hot sauce or chili crisp
+• Use spices for heat, such as hot sauce, red pepper flakes, or chili crisp

-• fresh herbs like dill, basil or thyme (dried will work too)
+• Mix in fresh herbs like dill, basil or thyme for extra flavor (dried will work too)

 Step-by-step instructions